 There were done analyse for a typically applied in aviation hydrocarbon fuel and for few fuels, which aren't used, but could be apply in aviation such as methanol, ethanol, LPG, CNG, hydrogen etc. The semi-perfect gas model allowed determining specific heat and isentropic index for fumes produced by combustion of tested fuels.
 By this way, the changes of turbine work for different fuels were determined.
-In the analyse, it was assumed that total temperature in the high-pressure turbine inlet and pressure ratio of both turbines are constant.
-Hence the compressor pressure ratio and fuel consumption were evaluated for analysed fuels.
+In the analyse, it was assumed that total temperature in the high-pressure turbine inlet and pressure ratio of both compressors are constant.
+Hence, fuel consumption and the turbines pressure ratio were evaluated for analysed fuels.
 It allowed determining engine work parameters like engine output power and engine specific fuel consumption.

-2. Turboprop engine model
+2. Turboprop engine model and assumption for analysis

 The three-spool turboprop engine was assumed to analyse.
 Such structure represent PW120 turboprop engine, which parameters were used to this study.
-The scheme of the engine is presented in Fig. 1.
-It consist in order of inlet, low and high pressure centrifugal compressors, combustion chamber, high and low pressure turbines, free power turbine and engine outlet.
+The scheme of the engine is presented in Fig 1.
+It consists in order of inlet, low and high-pressure centrifugal compressors, and combustion chamber, high and low pressure turbines, free power turbine and engine outlet.

-Fig. 1.
+Fig 1.
 Three spool turboprop engine main components

-It was assumed 0-1 D flow model in the engine gas-dynamic description typically applied for such analysis [3, 9].
+It was assumed 0-1 D flow model in the engine gas-dynamic description typically applied for such analysis [4, 12].
 Engine internal losses were assumed as pressure drop in the inlet, combustion chamber and outlet, thermal efficiency for combustion chamber, isentropic efficiency for engine turbomachinery and mechanical efficiency for power transmission between rotating elements.
-The value of these parameters was assumed based on data in work [9].
+The value of these parameters was assumed based on data in the work [12].

 Other assumptions were that the engine performance for various fuels was calculated for ground conditions.
-It was assumed constant temperature in the turbine inlet (TIT) and constant compressor pressure ratio (π_C).
+It was assumed constant temperature in the turbine inlet (TIT=1400 K) and constant compressor pressure ratio (πc =12, 14).
+Air mass flow was assumed constant (m=6.7 kg/s).
 Pressure drop in engine outlet was fixed too.
+Data was taken from [12].

 More important for analysis was semi-perfect gas model assumption.
 The air properties were described as a function of temperature.
-Fume parameters were described as a function of temperature and gas composition according paper [1].
-By this way, it is possible to analysis the influence of different fuels for fumes composition and fumes properties as gas constant R, specific heat c_p and isentropic index γ .
+Fume parameters were described as a function of temperature and gas composition according formula given in paper [1].
+By this way, it was possible to analysis the influence of different fuels for fumes composition and fumes properties as gas constant R, specific heat c_p and isentropic index γ .